jpgmv1998/reproducible_paper_template/README.md

 This section explains how code and data are organized and the structure of folders used in this template.
 As noted before this template is very biased towards the author`s personal preferences, experience, and limitations.

 All files with the prefix `_template_` contains the suggested structure for that type of file, and all files with the prefix `_example_` contain scripts adapted from its template version to process real data.
-When using this template all these files should be replaced (adjusting the file name and removing the prefix) or removed from your project.
+When using this template all these files should be replaced (adjusting the file name using the pattern without the prefix) or removed from your project.

 ### `Code`